 The eleventh exception is that the 10% additional tax will not apply to certain military reservists.
-A military reservist called to active duty for 180 days or more on or after September 11, 2001 is not subject to the 10% premature penalty tax of Code section 72(t), as long as the distribution was or is made during his or her time on active duty.
-This provision is retroactively effective as of September 11, 2001.
-If you took a distribution during the period of September 11, 2001, to August 17, 2006, you may be entitled to a tax refund.
+A military reservist called to active duty for 180 days or more on or after September 11, 2001, is not subject to the 10% premature penalty tax of Code section 72(t), as long as the distribution was or is made during his or her time on active duty.